-The largest island in the Caribbean and an independent country – and a pretty unique one: ruled by the longest-standing communist leader in the world, Fidel Castro
+The largest island in the Caribbean and an independent country – and a pretty unique one: ruled by one of the longest-standing communist regimes in the world, originally under Fidel Castro

 The country has been an arch-enemy of the USA